Last modified: September 21, 2022

 Advantages

-The number of steps required to achieve a given accuracy can be predicted since the interval size reduces by half each iteration.
+- The method’s stable and predictable behavior allows for precise estimation of the number of iterations required to achieve a desired accuracy since the interval halves with each iteration.

 Limitations